hminle/shoe-design-using-generative-adversarial-networks/README.md

 |--- data: original dataset
 |
 |--- experiment
-|
-|--- results

 ```

-In **experiment** directory, you can find our notebooks which define DCGAN Networks and some modification.
+In **experiment** directory, you can find our notebooks which define DCGAN Networks and some modifications.

 ### Dataset